PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     - `UBOOT_DTB_LOADADDRESS = "0x83000000"`.
 This is the location where the U-Boot DTD is loaded into memory.
     - `UBOOT_IMAGE = "mbl-u-boot.bin"` This is the name of the U-Boot image.
     - `UBOOT_SIGN_ENABLE = "1"`.
 This enables verified boot signing.
+    - `MBL_WKS_BOOTLOADER1_FILENAME = "bl2.bin.imx"`.
+This sets the file that WIC uses to populate the BL2 section of the flash partition layout.
+    - `MBL_WKS_BOOTLOADER1_OFFSET_BANK1_KiB = "1"`.
+This sets the offset of the BL2 section of the flash partition layout.
+    - `MBL_WKS_BOOTLOADER1_SIZE_KiB = "1023"`.
+This sets the size allocated for the BL2 section of the flash partition layout.
+    - `MBL_WKS_BOOTLOADER2_OFFSET_BANK1_KiB = "1024"`.
+This sets the offset of the first BL3 FIP bank in the flash partition layout.
+    - `MBL_WKS_BOOTLOADER2_ALIGN_KiB = "1024"`.
+This sets the alignment used for the BL3 FIP banks in the flash partition layout.
+    - `MBL_WKS_BOOTLOADER2_SIZE_KiB = "1024"`.
+This sets the size allocated for each BL3 FIP bank in the flash partition layout.
+    - `MBL_FLASH_ERASE_BLOCK_SIZE_KiB = "6144"`.
+This is used to determine the default alignment of partitions in the flash partition layout.
 - **`imx7s-warp.conf`**.
 This is the `meta-[soc-vendor]=meta-freescale-3rdparty` machine configuration file that provides the base BSP support for the NXP Warp7 target.
 - **`imx-base.inc`<a name="soc-family-inc-imxbase.inc"></a>**.
 This is an example of the `[soc-family].inc` file and gives the virtual provider definitions:
     - `PREFERRED_PROVIDER_virtual/bootloader="u-boot-fslc"`.